Bheegi Palkein: Plot

 It was based on the story of an Odisha Brahmin family, and dealt with the caste system and marital differences.

 The film starts with Ishwar Acharya (Raj Babbar), an I.A.S. officer who goes for an inspection of a Roman Catholic Mission school of Odisha.
 There, he meets Shanti, his estranged wife, (Smita Patil) who works as a teacher.
-Why are they separated?

-Ishwar (Raj Babbar) and Shanti (Smita Patil) are childhood friends.
-They live, study and travel together and fall in love with each other as adults.
-When Ishwar's sister-in-law (Sulabha Deshpande) chooses a bride for him, he refuses and announces that he wants to marry Shanti.
-His entire family except his brother is opposed to this - because Shanti belongs to a lower class and comes from a poor family.
+Ishwar (Raj Babbar) and Shanti (Smita Patil) were childhood friends.
+They lived, studied and travelled together and fell in love with each other as adults.
+When Ishwar's sister-in-law (Sulabha Deshpande) chose a bride for him, he refused and announced that he wants to marry Shanti.
+His entire family except his brother was opposed to this - because Shanti belongs to a lower caste and comes from a poor family.
 Ishwar gets a job in a private company and goes in for a registered marriage with Shanti after which they live separate from the joint family.